 Lesson Fees & Payment

-Lesson fees are 45 minutes @ $41.00 per lesson and 1 hour @ $55.00 per lesson.
-To reserve your lesson time, payment is due the first lesson of every month for all lessons in the month.
+Lesson fees are 45 minutes at $41.00 per lesson or 1 hour at $55.00 per lesson.
+To reserve your lesson time, payment is due the first lesson of every month for all lessons of the month.
 Please check your calendar for months with five weeks.
 Make checks payable to:

 Students will be able to choose one (or more) group class(es) per month to attend.
 These classes will be listed on the studio calendar by level.
 You will be charged $15.00 per month, per student for each class.
 It is up to you to register for the class.
 If you cannot attend a class in that particular month, you are welcome to attend two classes the following month.
 One class per month will be required.
 The schedule is as follows and will be the same for every Sunday in every month of the year (except holidays):

 2:00 - 3:00 PM Intermediate

 Here are the directions for how to sign up on the website: